IACS-CS/web-design-instructions/tutorials/tabs/index.md

 Once we get our code working well, though, this whole thing will be pretty snazzy.

-Before we do anything, we have a plain HTML page with local links, which looks like this:
+Before we do anything, we have a plain HTML page with local, working links.

-{% include codepen.html id="yLZWjJp" %}

-To make this work, we need links that point to IDs like...

 ```html